LemUhuru/Auth-Boilerplate/README.md

 # Auth-Boilerplate

-NodeJS service, auth boilerplate, using Mongoose, and PassportJS for user authentication and storage.
+NodeJS service, auth boilerplate, using ExpressJS, Mongoose, and PassportJS for user authentication and storage.